Bekfithay History, Family Crest & Coats of Arms

 Another 45 words (3 lines of text) are included under the topic Early Bekfithay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bekfithay family to the New World and Oceana
+Migration of the Bekfithay family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Bekfithay or a variant listed above: John Beckford who settled in Jamaica in 1774; Edward Beckford who settled in Jamaica in 1661; Elizabeth Beckford settled in Maryland in 1677; and the aforementioned Peter Beckford who arrived in Jamaica in 1690.
 In Newfoundland, Robert Beckford was a boat keeper of St. John's in 1681.